-- 1. Liberty Victoria thanks the Committee for the opportunity to make this submission on the Marriage Equality Amendment Bill 2012 and the Marriage Amendment Bill 2012 ("the Marriage Equality bills") - 2.
-The Victorian Council for Civil Liberties Inc Liberty Victoria is an independent non-government organization which traces its history back to Australia's first civil liberties body, established in Melbourne in 1936. - 3.
+- 1. Liberty Victoria thanks the Committee for the opportunity to make this submission on the Marriage Equality Amendment Bill 2010 - 2.
+The Victorian Council for Civil Liberties Inc-Liberty Victoria-is an independent non-government organization which traces its history back to Australia's first civil liberties body, established in Melbourne in 1936. - 3.
 Liberty is committed to the defence and extension of human rights and civil liberties.
 It seeks to promote Australia's compliance with the human rights and freedoms recognised by international law and with the human rights obligations freely undertaken by Australia in ratifying the international human rights treaties.
 Liberty's contribution is well known to Senate and House committees, and we have campaigned extensively in the past on issues concerning human rights and freedoms, equality, democratic processes, government accountability, transparency in decision-making and open government.